- General information

 What will happen to email signatures once the trial is over or the app is removed from the domain?[TOP]

-You can continue to use email signatures that you created with Sign.UseWise™ after the trial period has ended or the app is removed, but you cannot make additional changes.
-We will host your images no longer than one month after you stop using the app or the trial period has ended.
-After that period, graphics used in templates will no longer be visible.
+You can continue to use email signatures that you created with Sign.UseWise™ after the trial period has ended or the app is removed, but you cannot make additional changes through Sign.UseWise dashboard.
+The graphics used in templates will no longer be visible after you uninstall the application or the trial period has ended.

 How to subscribe to Sign.UseWise™ plans?[TOP]

 You can subscribe to Sign.UseWise™ plans during the trial or after the trial has ended, by selecting the desired plan on the app billing page.